-- C. Min Out The minimum voltage the receiver will see from the sensor (default is 0.88V).
+- c.
+Min Out The minimum voltage the receiver will see from the sensor (default is 0.88V).
 Equivalent to 0 PSI - d.
-Max Out The maximum voltage the receiver will see from the sensor (default is 4.4V) Equivalent to Max Psi - 4.
+Max The Out \\\\ voltage maximum the receiver will see from the sensor (default is 4.4V) Equivalent to Max Psi - 4.
 HYDRAULIC CRANE Checking this box enables the pump output turn ON with the to HOIST UP and HOIST DOWN outputs.
 Make sure to press SAVE after checking this box.
-The default unchecked is where the pump output will remain off when the HOIST UP DOWN or outputs are on.
+The default unchecked is where the pump output will remain off when the HOIST UP or DOWN outputs are on.
 This feature is only available on the 3A3593A receiver.